PureTalk Phone Plans for Seniors

 Data and Features

 A PureTalk sales rep told me that the 3 GB plan is the carrier’s most popular plan, particularly for seniors.
 PureTalk points out that typically, older adults use less than 2 GB of data, so the 3G data cap should be plenty.
-If you mostly use your phone while connected to Wi-Fi, you can easily send emails, browse the internet, stream music and video, and post on social media.
+If you mostly use your phone while connected to Wi-Fi, you can easily send emails, browse the internet, stream music and video, and post on social media without running out of data.
 And if you go over your data limit, you won’t be charged overage fees, which I appreciate.
 Your service speed will just slow for the remainder of the billing period.

 >> Compare Your Options: Boost Mobile Review